simplygreatwork/obvious/README.md

 ## Special thanks (acknowledgements and attribution)

+- Thank you to O'Reilly and Eric R. Johnston, Mercedes Gimeno-Segovia, and Nic Harrigan for publishing the book ["Programming Quantum Computers"](https://www.oreilly.com/library/view/programming-quantum-computers/9781492039679/).
+Many of the examples here are reworked from the material in that book.
 - Thank you to [David B. Kemp](http://davidbkemp.github.io/).
 Occasionally, I ping David with emails about his project jsqubits.
 He is super helpful.
-- Thank you to Quantastica for publishing the simulator Quantum Circuit using an MIT license.
+- Thank you to Quantastica for publishing the simulator [Quantum Circuit](https://github.com/quantastica/quantum-circuit) using an MIT license.
 I am currently using a pared down version of Quantum Circuit for these quantum examples.

 ## Goals